sciZer0/7/v/README.md

 1. a main way for creators (incl. singers, writers) to monetize their works
 2. a main way for entities (incl. companies, universities, states) to organize their works
-3. a main way for people to flex (more on it below)
+3. a main way for people to flex (a bit more on it below)

 <h1>About Bitcoin</h1>

-Bitcoin, absolutely, isn't sound money because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).
+Bitcoin now isn't really a fixed-supply currency because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 And of course, Bitcoin, absolutely, isn't ultra sound money because there isn't any pre-programmed decrease of Circulating Supply.

 Plus, additionally, the Bitcoin blockchain has the irremovable fundamental flaws, including the awful Gini and highest inefficiency.

+Lightning requires running a light node from a user or putting trust in, which won't work or is absurd, respectively.

-Also, most bitcoin trading takes place on centralized exchanges, which makes it all — according to the main point of blockchain technology — absurd.
+Also, most bitcoin trading takes place on centralized exchanges, which makes this all — according to the main point of blockchain technology — also absurd.

 Probably, the whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, might be just the same point that, for example, a Leonardo da Vinci's painting or a set of NFTs of an art collection have, and which is the flexing — the ultimate way for people to flex.